Your identity, Your voice, and Your experiences.

 December 2023

-Our Trustee Board approved a review of our Officer-led student representation model following low voter turnout and a growing diverse student population.
+Our Trustee Board approved a review of our Officer-led student representation model following repeated low voter turnout and a growing diverse student population.

 Spring 2024